John Pastore: U.S. Senate

 In 1950, Pastore was elected to the United States Senate as a Democrat in a special election to succeed J. Howard McGrath, who had resigned in 1949 to become United States Attorney General (Edward L. Leahy held the office during a 16-month interim appointment).
 Pastore was reelected in 1952, 1958, 1964, and 1970.

 In 1964 Pastore delivered the keynote address at the Democratic National Convention in Atlantic City, New Jersey, which nominated Lyndon B. Johnson for the presidency.

 Pastore won his final senate race in 1970 by a 68%–32% margin over John McLaughlin, a Catholic priest who at the time supported the Vietnam War.
 McLaughlin, who later left the priesthood, became more famous as the host of the television program The McLaughlin Group.

+Pastore voted in favor of the Civil Rights Acts of 1957, the Civil Rights Act of 1960, the 24th Amendment to the U.S. Constitution, the Civil Rights Act of 1964, the Voting Rights Act of 1965, the Medicare program, the Civil Rights Act of 1968, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.

 Pastore served as the chairman of United States Senate Subcommittee on Communications.
-He is probably best remembered for taking part in a 1969 hearing involving a $20 million grant for the funding of PBS and the Corporation for Public Broadcasting proposed by former President Lyndon Johnson.
+He is well remembered for taking part in a 1969 hearing involving a $20 million grant for the funding of PBS and the Corporation for Public Broadcasting proposed by former President Lyndon Johnson.
 President Richard Nixon wanted to cut the proposed funding to $10 million due to the demands of the Vietnam War.
 Fred Rogers, host of Mister Rogers' Neighborhood, appeared before the committee to argue for the full $20 million.
 In about six minutes of testimony, Rogers spoke of the need for social and emotional education that public television provided.
 Pastore was not familiar with Rogers' work, and was sometimes described as gruff and impatient, but he told Rogers that the testimony had given him goose bumps, and after Rogers recited the lyrics to "What Do You Do with the Mad that You Feel?", one of the songs from his show, Pastore declared: "I think it's wonderful.
 I think it's wonderful.
 Looks like you just earned the $20 million."
 The following year's appropriation increased PBS funding from $9 million to $22 million.

+Pastore was mocked on The Smothers Brothers' final Comedy Hour, in a show scheduled for April 13, 1969, unaired due to network cancellation.
+In the show, Pastore was offered a ‘Flying Fickle Finger of Fate’ award.Tommy Smothers averred, “I have someone that’s very deserving I’d like to do it to,” because “[Pastore] says that everything is filth and gore on television,” and noting Pastore had said a French actress “shouldn’t be allowed on television” after wearing a low-cut evening gown on the Merv Griffin show.